 For excellent city views and interesting art, The Gwen is your spot.
 Total bonus that it’s located within walking distance to Chicago’s Navy Pier, the Chicago Children’s Museum and the Chicago River.

 Logan Square is coming through for us again with Piccolo Sogno, serving up rustic, Italian cuisine for diners at their large and bright patio, which is full of trees and lush vegetation.
-Families will love the house made pastas, hand-tossed pizzas and made-from-scratch sorbet and gelato at this award-winning lively restaurant.
+Families will love the house-made pasta, hand-tossed pizzas and made-from-scratch sorbet and gelato at this award-winning lively restaurant.

 The Duck Inn